davidmeredith/devsGuidebook/devGuidebook.md

 [top](#Table-Of-Contents)

 Whether to use exceptions has profound implications on your API design and performance, be aware of the issues highlighted above.
 Some modern languages, e.g. Mojo, go as far as trying to address the choice for you by compiling exception handling code under-the-hood to use errors-as-values.
 I think the aim is to allow you cleanly separate the happy path from exception handling code (clean separate of concerns).
-At the time of writing, it is too early to tell if this is a successful strategy.

 Of course, choice between exceptions or errors-as-values depends on the language and environment - you don't get exceptions support on every architecture and platform.
 The result pattern is much more flexible especially on embedded systems.

 ##### Can I use both styles in a hybrid approach

 - Yes, depending on your language of choice and what is considered idiomatic.
 Some modern languages support both approaches.
 For example, to support interoperability with Java, the Kotlin language supports unchecked exceptions as well as its own `Result` type which is intended for low-level code rather than for modelling business errors.
 For modelling business errors, Jetbrains/Kotlin recommend using sealed class hierarchies and exhaustive pattern matching to handle errors (see discussion on data oriented programming).

-- At the time of writing, a dedicated union type for capturing a result OR one or more errors is on the [Kotlin roadmap](https://www.youtube.com/watch?v=B-DoVr12fK0).
+- At the time of writing, a Kotlin team are working on a union type for capturing a result OR one or more errors: [Kotlin roadmap](https://www.youtube.com/watch?v=B-DoVr12fK0) and [Rich Errors](https://www.youtube.com/watch?v=l2FdAobeUjs).

 [top](#Table-Of-Contents)